-Locked controls whether or not the text object is locked.
-Locked objects may not be manipulated or moved, and cannot be selected unless the Locked Items option is enabled in the Selection Filter panel.

-Layer controls the text's layer.
+- Locked controls whether or not the text object is locked.
+Locked objects may not be manipulated or moved, and cannot be selected unless the Locked Items option is enabled in the Selection Filter panel. - Layer controls the text's layer.
 Text may be placed on any layer, but note that text on copper layers cannot be associated with a net and cannot form connections to tracks or pads.
-Copper zones will fill around the rectangular bounding box of text objects.

-There are several formatting options: text can be bolded, italicized, left/right/center aligned, and reversed.
+Copper zones will fill around the rectangular bounding box of text objects. - There are several formatting options: text can be bolded, italicized, left/right/center aligned, and reversed.
 Regular text objects (not text boxes) can also have their vertical alignment adjusted.
-The knockout option, which is also limited to regular text objects, adds a solid rectangle surrounding the text and makes the text itself a negative cutout.

-The text itself can use any TTF font available on your system, or the built-in KiCad stroke font.
+The knockout option, which is also limited to regular text objects, adds a solid rectangle surrounding the text and makes the text itself a negative cutout. - The Font dropdown lets you select a font for the text.
+You can use any TTF font available on your system, or the built-in KiCad stroke font.